AI Car Damage Detection: How it works

 - Segmentation model

-Object detection is a primary task in the field of computer vision in machine learning with the aim to detect damage in an image fed to it using deep learning and its advances as the primary algorithm.
+Object detection is a primary task in the field of computer vision in machine learning, which uses deep learning and its advances as the primary algorithm to detect car damage through an image fed to it.

-Some of the most common object detection models include YOLO (You Only Look Once), EfficientDet, and Faster R-CNN, which provide high accuracy and can detect multiple types of damage in an image.
+Some of the most common object detection models include YOLO (You Only Look Once), EfficientDet, and Faster R-CNN, which provide high accuracy and can detect multiple types of car damages in an image.

 To see the best results from different networks, we first need to identify the right problem statements and then choose the network best suited for those problems.

-Segmentation models in machine learning are often used to partition or classify data into distinct segments or groups and work by dividing an image into meaningful parts or regions by assigning labels to each pixel.
+Segmentation models in machine learning are often used to partition or classify data into distinct segments or groups.
+They divide an image into meaningful parts or regions by assigning labels to each pixel.

-This model typically relies on supervised learning, and in the case of damage detection, the model would learn to associate certain pixel patterns with specific objects by being trained on images with labelled regions.
+This model typically relies on supervised learning.
+In vehicle damage detection, the model would learn to associate certain pixel patterns with specific objects by being trained on images with labeled regions.

-We often use advanced models like Vision Transformers for this task, and the ideal type of vision transformer model depends on specific needs, such as the level of accuracy or the complexity of the damage.
+We often use advanced models like Vision Transformers for this task.
+The ideal type of vision transformer model depends on specific needs, such as the level of accuracy or the complexity of the damage.

-While there are different models that can help us detect damage using AI, we also need to keep in mind that these AI models are prone to errors, which can result in false positives or false negatives in vehicle damage reports.
+While there are different models that can be used for AI car damage detection, we also need to keep in mind that these AI models are prone to errors, which can result in false positives or false negatives in vehicle damage reports.

-- False positives are the error cases where the algorithm falsely identifies damages when none exist.
+- False positives are the error cases where the algorithm falsely identifies vehicle damage when none exists.

 Some of the most common challenges that AI models face during damage detection are -